Get started with Fortnox to HubSpot sync app

 Release notes (March 20, 2026) describe this in detail.

-In the right sidebar of company records, there's a CRM card showing the "Organization number from Fortnox" and "Fortnox ID" for the connected Fortnox customer.
+In the right sidebar of company records, the Fortnox customer card shows the "Organization number from Fortnox" and "Fortnox ID" for the connected Fortnox customer.

 If the company isn't linked to a Fortnox customer, you can create one by clicking the "Create as customer in Fortnox" button, provided following conditions are met.